ialbert/bio/docs/bio-explain.md

 # `explain`: displays ontology {#bio-ontology}

 The `bio` package provides utility to search gene and sequence ontology.
-For more information on ontologies consult [The Biostar Handbook][book] chapter [Sequence and Gene Ontology: What do the words mean?][ontology]
+For more information on ontologies, consult [The Biostar Handbook][book] chapter [Sequence and Gene Ontology: What do the words mean?][ontology]

 [ontology]: https://www.biostarhandbook.com/what-do-the-words-mean.html
 [book]: https://www.biostarhandbook.com